demonialistik/esphome_addressable_light_digital_display/README.md

 ### Design

-The display below uses 30 LEDs (WS2812B) and one NodeMCU ESP32, which can be powered directly via USB 5V 2A power adapter.
+The display below uses 30 LEDs (WS2812B) and one D1 mini (esp8266), which can be powered directly via USB 5V 2A power adapter.
 (5V 1A power is not enough for maximum brightness.)

 For each digit to display, LED sequence doesn't matter, because you can configure it later, but it's better to keep the sequence consistent across all digits.